django-es/django-elasticsearch-dsl/README.rst

             'pk': fields.IntegerField(),
         })

+        def get_instances_from_related(self, instance):
+            """If related_models is set, define how to retrieve the Car instances from the related model.""" return instance.car_set.all()

         class Meta:
             model = Car
             fields = [
                 'name',
                 'color',
             ]
+            related_models = [Manufacturer]  # Optional: to ensure the Car will be re-saved when Manufacturer is updated

         # Not mandatory but to improve performance we can select related in
         # one sql request